 The Cold War had various causes, including:

-- Competition for Power: Both superpowers wanted to assert their dominance on the global stage, leading to a series of conflicts and power struggles.
+- Competition for Power: There was so much that both super powers wanted to show on the global stage of dominance and thus so many conflicts and power struggles.

-- Arms Race: The development and stockpiling of nuclear weapons by both sides intensified the rivalry and added a dimension of fear and uncertainty to the conflict.
+- Arms Race: Both sides developed and stockpiled nuclear weapons and the rivalry became fiercer, creating the dimension of fear and uncertainty to the conflict.

-- Proxy Wars: The Soviet Union and the United States supported opposing sides in conflicts such as the Korean War, the Vietnam War, and civil wars in Africa and Latin America.
+- Proxy Wars: For example, the Korean War and the Vietnam War, and civil wars in Africa and Latin America, Soviet Union and United States supported opposing sides.

 The Impact of the Berlin Wall